emareg/paper-checker/README.md

 cd paper-checker
 ```

-Afterwards you can use the script in two ways:
+Afterwards, you can use the script in two ways:

 **1. Run the python file**
 ```
 python3 papercheck.py -sgy example/testfile.tex
 ```

-**2. Compile as an stand-alone executable (Unix only)**
+**2. Compile as a stand-alone executable (Unix only)**
 ```
 make
 ./papercheck -sgy example/testfile.tex